m7thon/tom/README.md

   + `doc` to make the C++ documentation
   + `clean` to clean up the build
   + targets to make the swig wrappers and python documentation
+- When using Anaconda on OSX and compiling with clang, you may need to set the environment variable `MACOSX_DEPLOYMENT_TARGET` to 10.9 or greater.
+For example:
+  `MACOSX_DEPLOYMENT_TARGET=10.11 python setup.py install` or
+  `MACOSX_DEPLOYMENT_TARGET=10.11 make`.

 Using the toolkit
 -----------------